Pixel Distillation: A New Knowledge Distillation Scheme for Low-Resolution Image Recognition: Introduction

-However, besides the internal network architecture, i.e., the depth and width of the deep model, the external factor, i.e., the input image resolution, reminds under-studied by the existing works.
-In fact, if the width and height of an image become $K$ times smaller, the network would only require approximate $1/K^{2}$ of the original FLOPs and running memory.
-In other words, compared with an original $224 \times 224$ image, the model will save nearly 75\% FLOPs and running memory if running on a $112 \times 112$ image.
-Meanwhile, in many real-world applications, such as surveillance, the devices might be only equipped with low-resolution cameras to keep a low cost of memory storage.
-Under this circumstance, there is an urgent demand to enable the well-trained deep models to fit on LR images.
+To deal with this situation, KD techniques that aim at using smaller network architectures received great attention in the past few years---usually with fewer network layers or smaller channel dimensions, thus reducing the requirement in computation.
+However, besides the internal network architecture, the external factor, \ie, the input size, reminds us that the existing research is not sufficient.
+As we illustrated in Fig.~\ref{fig_intro}a, besides the computational complexity and running memory, the input size also matters for the costs of transmission and imaging equipment.
+For example, if the width and height of an image become $K$ times smaller, the network would only require approximately $1/K^{2}$ of the original computational complexity and running memory.
+Moreover, for the cases where the computation is completed on the remote server, the transmission cost will also be greatly reduced by using a small input size.
+Meanwhile, in many real-world applications like some embedded systems, the devices might be only equipped with low-resolution cameras to keep a low cost of equipment.
+In conclusion, there is an urgent demand to enable well-trained deep models to fit on small images.